assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 This section provides the details of the protocol messages.

+Note that each message is of know size.
+How this size if specified depends on the underlying transport layer.
+When Salt Channel is used on top of a byte stream (TCP for example) a 4-byte size header is prepended.
+See section "Salt Channel over a stream".

 The messages are serialized to bytes using Binson.
 See [Binson].
 Field names and types refer to Binson field names and their types.
 Binson is an exceptionally light-weight serialization format with